moby/moby/experimental/README.md

 ## Install Docker experimental

-Unlike the regular Docker binary, the experimental channels is built and updated nightly on TO.BE.ANNOUNCED.
+Unlike the regular Docker binary, the experimental channels is built and updated nightly on https://experimental.docker.com.
 From one day to the next, new features may appear, while existing experimental features may be refined or entirely removed.

 1. Verify that you have `curl` installed.